guardian/consent-management-platform/README.md

 type: `Object`

-Pass additional parameters for for reporting.
-Optional.
+Optional additional parameters for reporting.

+##### `pubData.pageViewId`

+type: `string`

+Optional value identifying the unique pageview associated with this instance of the CMP.

+Will be used to link back to a `browserId` for further reporting; if possible this should be available via the pageview table.

 #### ~~`options.isInUsa`~~ <span style="color: red">DEPRECATED</span>